Rooting Out Incorrect RIPE Atlas Probe Geolocations: Background and Related Work

-RIPE Atlas is a measurement platform consisting of tens of thousands of networked devices (i.e., vantage points) distributed across the globe.
-As of May 2024, RIPE Atlas has 12,903 vantage points across 180 countries and 3,800 ASes \cite{ripeatlas}.
-There are two types of vantage points in the RIPE Atlas network: anchors (hosted by organizations) and probes (hosted by volunteers).
-For simplicity, we refer to anchors and probes as \atlas probes unless otherwise specified.
+\textbf{RIPE Atlas.}\quad RIPE Atlas is a measurement platform consisting of tens of thousands of networked devices (i.e., vantage points) distributed world-wide.
+As of March~2025, RIPE Atlas has 11,908 active vantage points across 222 countries and 8,356 ASes \cite{ripeatlas}.
+RIPE Atlas vantage points include two types: anchors (hosted by organizations) and probes (hosted by volunteers).
+Anchors are considered more ``accurate''~\cite{davisson2021reassessing} because hosts must purchase RIPE-approved hardware and either build the anchor themselves or install it on a high-performance virtual machine.
+We refer to both anchors and probes as \atlas probes unless stated otherwise.

 The RIPE NCC provides a convenient interface for participants to manage their probes: after the probe is connected, the probe host can see their probe metadata (e.g. prefix and AS number) on their RIPE Atlas dashboard and report the physical location of their probe by placing a pin on a map.
-The reported probe location will be skewed at most by 1 kilometer to protect the probe host's privacy.~\footnote{We observed the same anonymization for the 6 \atlas probes we control.} When a probe becomes disconnected, the RIPE Atlas platform will regularly send the host email notifications to remind them of the disconnection.
-Critically, if a host physically moves the probe, they are expected to manually update the reported location of their probe.
-Should a probe's metadata location be incorrect, the RIPE platform allows users to dispute operator-reported geolocation, but as of May~2024, there are only 4~probes whose location is disputed.
-0.5cm
+The reported probe location will be skewed at most by 1 kilometer to protect the probe host's privacy~\footnote{We observed the same anonymization for the 6 \atlas probes we control.}.
+When a probe becomes disconnected, the RIPE Atlas platform will regularly send the host email notifications to remind them of the disconnection.
+Critically, if a host physically moves the probe, they must manually update their reported location.
+Should a probe's metadata location be incorrect, the RIPE platform allows users to dispute operator-reported geolocation.
+As of March~2025, only 3~probe locations are disputed.